adjingbao/MandelbrotGPU/README.md

 Greasemonkey-IndieTravelPodcast
 ===============================

-A Greasemonkey script to remind us
+A Greasemonkey script to remind users